Income tax planning

 You can even file some returns by phone.
 See the Canada Revenue Agency website for more information.

-And if you get stuck, there is a wealth of tax information and tips available through Canada Revenue Agency, which even has volunteers to help low-income individuals complete their tax returns.
-Find information on financial slips and summaries -- ranging from RRSP contribution details to Return of Investment Income (T5) information -- on the Canada Revenue Agency's Financial slips and summaries webpage.
+And if you get stuck, there is a wealth of tax tips and information available through Canada Revenue Agency, which even has volunteers to help low-income individuals complete their tax returns.
+Find information on financial slips and summaries on the Canada Revenue Agency's Financial slips and summaries webpage.

 Your tax situation can, however, become complex.
 So, it pays to consult an expert to ensure that you get full benefit of the savings available to you.